 But why is cabbage purple ?
 What makes it change color ?
 Is it a natural color or is it dyed that way ?
 All this and more, coming right up.

 Why is cabbage purple ?

-Cabbage is purple because it’s a variety that contain a pigment from the anthocyanin family.
-This pigment slides on the blue-red scale, and produces varying shade of red, purple, pink, blue, indigo, and so on.
+Cabbage is purple because it’s a variety that contains a pigment from the anthocyanin family.
+This pigment slides on the blue-red scale, and produces a varying shades of red, purple, pink, blue, indigo, and so on.
 Some cabbages may lean more towards red, and some may lean more towards blue-purple.

 The soil determines the color

 It’s the soil in which the cabbage was planted that determines the exact hue of the vegetable.
 You see, anthocyanins react to the pH of the soil – alkaline or acidic.
 A soil that leans more towards acidic will produce a cabbage that’s more towards red.
 A basic, or alkaline, soil will produce cabbage that is more towards blue or dark purple.

 There is no real difference between the cabbages that lean more towards red or the ones that lean more towards blue.
 At least, no real difference in the way they cook and how edible they are.

 But the color of the raw cabbage can offer you a hint about the quality of the soil.
 Generally the more acidic soil has has most of its nutrients stripped in time, and may need more fertilizer.
 Some plants thrive in this soil, while other need alkaline soil.

 Why isn’t green cabbage purple ?